 Scrub the clams in the shell well with cold water to remove any grit sticking to the shells.
 If you have any clams whose shells remain open after you've rinsed them, set them on the counter and tap them; if the shell closes in a minute or two, the clam is alive, if not, it's dead and you'll want to discard it.

-- 2 pounds small clams in the shell, scrubbed clean
+2 pounds small clams in the shell, scrubbed clean

-- 1 15-ounce can of whole baby clams
+1 (15 ounce) can whole baby clams

-- 4 Tbsp olive oil
+4 tablespoons extra virgin olive oil

-- 1 medium yellow or white onion, chopped (about 1 cup)
+1 medium yellow or white onion, chopped (about 1 cup)

-- 1 small or 1/2 large fennel bulb, chopped (about 1 cup)
+1 small or 1/2 large fennel bulb, chopped (about 1 cup)

-- 4 garlic cloves, chopped (4 teaspoons)
+4 garlic cloves, chopped (4 teaspoons)

-- 1/3 cup ouzo, Sambuca, Pernod or other anise-flavored liqueur (optional)
+1/3 cup ouzo, Sambuca, Pernod or other anise-flavored liqueur (optional)

-- 1 Tbsp tomato paste
+1 tablespoon tomato paste

-- 1 28-ounce can of crushed tomatoes
+1 (28 ounce) can crushed tomatoes

 Fronds from the fennel bulb, minced

-- Linguini (can sub any long shaped pasta, like spaghetti or fettuccine)
+Linguine (can sub any long shaped pasta, like spaghetti or fettuccine)